 - Free Fair Housing Checklist

-As a result, Facebook has removed some ways of narrowing down the target audience for ads involving housing.
-In fact, it eliminated almost 5,000 interest categories (affinities) that might be tied to a particular race, gender, or social class.
-Facebook also limited advertisers’ ability to exclude certain ZIP codes.
+As a result, Facebook agreed to make changes to audience targeting for real estate ads.
+First, it required housing ads to be marked as a “Special Ads Category.”
+Next, Facebook eliminated almost 5,000 interest categories (affinities) that might be tied to a particular race, gender, or social class.
+Finally, it removed the ability to target specific ZIP codes.

 Use Broad Traits to Get Started